codeMonkey47/swapp/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.18.

+## Generate Initial Project

+Install angular cli using the following cmd  - npm g -i angular-cli Download project using the following cmd - ng new swapp

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.